dipen223/Python-DSA/README.md

 # Python-DSA
-In this repository  I'll be working with datasctructures and algoruthms using python.
+In this repository  I'll be working with datasctructures and algoruthms using Python.